-In the "Preface to the Present Edition" (Godwin, 1832, pp. v-xiv) to the 1832 edition of his novel, Fleetwood, Godwin describes the method he employed when he composed his first and best-known novel, Caleb Williams (Godwin, 1794), which was published in three volumes in 1794.2 According to this account, Godwin developed the plot of his novel in reverse order; first the third volume, then the second, and finally the first.
+According to his account in he 1832 Preface, Godwin developed the plot of his novel in reverse order; first the third volume, then the second, and finally the first.
 Furthermore, he prepared outlines of the three volumes in the same reverse order before turning to the composition of his novel in the conventional order.

-Although stated informally, as I shall show, Godwin has described some of the main features of the backward induction procedure used in decision theory and game theory to solve sequential decision problems.
+It is this form of backward reasoning that I contend anticipates the modern backward induction procedure for solving sequential decision problems.
+Indeed, Godwin may well have been the first person to explicitly articulate a version of backward induction.
 It is not claimed that the backward form of reasoning that Godwin described fully captures what is now understood as backward induction because Godwin's account of his compositional procedure is silent about some of the details that a complete backward induction analysis would provide.
 Nevertheless, his methodology provides a clear precursor to the backward induction procedure now used to solve sequential decision problems.

 Decision theory is concerned with individual choice, whereas game theory is concerned with decision-making when there is strategic interaction among a number of individual decision makers.
 In both cases, these theories employ a rational choice methodology.
-According to this methodology, individuals are considered to be rational to the extent that their behavior can be explained in terms of maximizing consistent preferences over the possible actions that are feasible given the beliefs that they hold about factors outside their own control.
-The extent to which backward induction and related dynamic decision criteria satisfy norms of rationality is the subject of ongoing debate by philosophers.3
+According to this methodology, indi-